2023 NAPA Auto Parts BlueDEF 150 (Kern County): Qualifying

-Qualifying was held on Saturday, April 22, at 4:40 PM PST.
+Qualifying was held on Saturday, April 22, at 4:40 p.m.
+PST.
 The qualifying system used is a multi-car, multi-lap based system.
 All drivers will be on track for a 20-minute timed session, and whoever sets the fastest time in the session will win the pole.

 Landen Lewis, driving for McGowan Motorsports, would score the pole for the race, with a lap of 18.622, and a speed of 96.660 mph.